-Signs of thrombophlebitis Signs of pulmonary embolism You have persistent pain in your legs, your calves or your arms, increased by activity or by touching the calf or bicep, with or without swelling.
+Signs of thrombophlebitis Signs of pulmonary embolism You have persistent pain in the calf of only one leg, increased by activity or by touching the calf, with or without swelling.
 You have pain in your chest.
 Your breathing is difficult or wheezy or you are short of breath even at rest.
 You have unexplained sweats.
 You become confused.
 You feel a stitch in your shoulder during a deep breath.